What is Chlamydia?

 Chlamydia can be treated with antibiotics.
 Chlamydia is treated with either Azithromycin or Doxycycline.

 If you have chlamydia, it is important that your current sexual partner and any other recent sexual partners are also tested and treated.
 Sexual partners within the previous six months should also be notified so they can get tested and treated for the infection.
 This is to prevent re-infection to yourself and to prevent the spread of the disease.

 You should not have sex for at least one week after you have finished your antibiotic treatment.
 This allows the antibiotics to kill off all the bacteria and reduces the chances of you infecting your sexual partner or getting reinfected.

 It is important that you see your doctor as soon as possible if you think you may have chlamydia and you're pregnant or breastfeeding.
 Read more about this on the Sexwise website.

-How can you try to prevent chlamydia?
+What can you try to prevent Chlamydia?

 There are a few ways to prevent the spread of chlamydia.
 You can prevent the spread of chlamydia by:

 - Using a condom every time you have anal, vaginal or oral sex